VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Related Work

 \section{Related Work}

-\textbf{Test-Time Adaptation. } TTA improves robustness under domain shift by updating a small subset of parameters during inference using only test data. \citet{tent} minimizes predictive entropy while updating batch-normalization parameters over batches of images. \citet{memo} replaces the batch requirement with multi-view augmentation and minimizes marginal entropy across multiple views, enabling single-sample adaptation.
-For VLMs, most TTA methods can be classified into two families: prompt-tuning and cache-based.
-Prompt-tuning optimizes a small set of continuous prompt tokens in the text encoder for each test image. \citet{tpt} updates soft prompts per image by minimizing marginal entropy across augmentations. \citet{difftpt} improves over TPT by using diffusion-based augmentation, at a higher computational cost.
-Cache-based methods maintain a small test-time memory of high-confidence target features and their pseudo-labels.
-In \citet{tda}, a dynamic queue of recent feature–label pairs calibrates the current predictions through similarity-weighted aggregation without requiring backpropagation. \citet{dpe} maintains image and text prototypes and optimizes small residual parameters on both modalities using entropy and contrastive objectives, aligning the two spaces.
-These methods are designed for classification, and applying them directly to detection is challenging because predictions come from many proposals and are coupled with localization.
+\textbf{Test-Time Adaptation. } TTA mitigates domain shift by updating a subset of model parameters using only unlabeled test data.
+Tent~\cite{tent} minimizes predictive entropy by updating batch normalization parameters over batches of images.
+Memo~\cite{memo} avoids batches by minimizing marginal entropy across augmented views of a single test image.
+For VLMs, TTA methods mainly fall into two families: prompt-tuning~\cite{tpt,difftpt} and cache-based methods~\cite{tda,dpe}.
+Prompt-tuning methods optimize continuous prompt tokens in the text encoder for each test image.
+Cache-based methods maintain a memory of high-confidence target features and pseudo-labels to calibrate predictions online.
+These methods operate at the image level for classification and do not involve region proposals, leaving localization unaddressed.
+In contrast, \textsc{VLOD-TTA} performs proposal-level adaptation for open-vocabulary detection, jointly addressing localization and classification.\\